-Fire brick arch is placed inclined over the grate.
-It prevents dust, ash and burnt fuel particles from entering into the fire tubes.
-This arch provides a way to the hot exhaust gases to travel a definite path before entering the fire tubes of the boiler.
+A fire brick arch is placed inclined over the grate.
+It prevents dust, ash, and burnt fuel particles from entering into the fire tubes.
+This arch provides a way for the hot exhaust gases to travel a definite path before entering the fire tubes of the boiler.

 They are the fire tubes through which the hot exhaust gases pass and exchange the heat with the surrounding water.

 According to its name, it is a box in which the smoke of the burnt fuel after passing through the fire tubes gets collected.
 From there it is exhausted in the environment by the chimney.

 It is pipe provided above the steam engine.
 The exhaust steam passes through this blast pipe.
 It is used to create the artificial draft that pushes the smoke out through the chimney and creates suction for the hot exhaust gases.
 The suction created allows the hot exhaust gases to move forward through the fire tubes.

 It is the pipe through which the steam passes.
 We have two steam pipes, one in the main steam pipe present in between the superheater header and dome.
 And the second one is that which connects the superheater exit end to the steam engine.